IN THIS ARTICLE

 Those with psoriasis commonly recognize that new areas of psoriasis occur within seven to 10 days after the skin has been injured.
 This has been called the Koebner reaction.

 People should always see a doctor if they have psoriasis and develop significant joint pain, stiffness, or deformity.
-They may be in the reported 5% to 10% of individuals with psoriasis who develop psoriatic arthritis and would be a candidate for systemic (pill or injection) therapy.
+They may be in the reported 5%-10% of individuals with psoriasis who develop psoriatic arthritis and would be a candidate for systemic (pill or injection) therapy.
+Psoriatic arthritis can be crippling and cause permanent deformity.

 Always see a doctor if signs of infection develop.
 Common signs of infection are red streaks or pus from the red areas, fever with no other cause, or increased pain.

-People need to see a doctor if they have serious side affects from their medications.
+People need to see a doctor if they have serious side effects from their medications.
 (See Understanding Psoriasis Medications.)

 Must Read Articles Related to Psoriasis